jojonium/langtons-ant-haskell/README.md

 ### Available Options

-For a summary of available options, do `./LangtonsAnt --help`
+For a summary of available options, do `langtons-ant --help`

 ```
 Usage: langtons-ant [OPTION]...